Auberge de France

 Auberge de France (Berġa ta' Franza) refers to two auberges in Valletta, Malta.
 They were both built in the 16th century to house knights of the Order of Saint John from the langue of France, which induced the entire Kingdom of France except for Auvergne and Provence which were separate langues.

-After 1570, the first auberge was constructed; it is still mostly complete.
+After 1570, the first auberge was constructed; it is still mostly intact.
 Built after 1588, the second, larger auberge was destroyed by aerial bombardment in 1942.
 The site of the latter is now occupied by the Workers' Memorial Building, which was constructed in the 1960s.

 First auberge

 Following the transfer of the capital city of Malta from Birgu to Valletta, the langue of France had to move from its original auberge in Birgu to a new site in Valletta.
-The first French auberge in Valletta was built sometime after 1570, on a site bounded by Old Mint Street, South Street, Scots Street and Windmill Street, and it was designed by the Maltese architect Girolamo Cassar.
-It remained in use until the construction of the second auberge sometime after 1588.
+The first French auberge in Valletta was built some time after 1570, on a site bounded by Old Mint Street, South Street, Scots Street and Windmill Street, and it was designed by the Maltese architect Girolamo Cassar.
+It remained in use until the construction of the second auberge some time after 1588.

 The original auberge later temporary housed the German langue while Auberge d'Allemagne was undergoing repairs in 1604, and part of it was later leased to the Treasury to house the mint of the Order until 1788.
 Parts of this building, including most of the façade except for the main doorway, are still in existence.